dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     :ref:`STOW Exclude Application Markers <dcmStowExcludeAPPMarkers>`",boolean,"Indicates if APP markers in JPEG images received in STOW-RS Metadata and Bulkdata requests shall be excluded from the JPEG bit streams encapsulated in created DICOM instances.
 May be overwritten by configured value for particular Archive Network AEs.

     (dcmStowExcludeAPPMarkers)"
     "
+    .. _dcmStowQuicktime2MP4:

+    :ref:`STOW Quicktime to MP4 <dcmStowQuicktime2MP4>`",boolean,"Indicates if QuickTime containers received in STOW-RS Metadata and Bulkdata requests shall be converted to MP4 containers encapsulated in created DICOM instances.
+May be overwritten by configured value for particular Archive Network AEs.

+    (dcmStowQuicktime2MP4)"
+    "
     .. _dcmFallbackCMoveSCPCallingAET: